-Empirical studies have demonstrated the linkage between temperament and attachment to personality traits.
-However, very few studies addressed the predictive model including biological as well as environmental factors on the FFM.
-Among these attempts, Hagekull and Bohlin (2003) conducted a longitudinal study in which infants were measured for attachment and temperament as predictors for personality ratings as children.

-Temperament and attachment both predicted individual differences in personality traits with relative same contribution of each factor to the variance in the FFM.
-Personality studies among adults investigated various predictive models including temperament and attachment factors.
-For example, Picardi and colleagues (2005) investigated the role of temperament in predicting attachment and the FFM among 222 adults.
-They demonstrated that attachment-related anxiety was correlated both with personality traits: extraversion and emotional stability, and with temperament dimensions: harm avoidance, reward dependence, and low novelty seeking.
-Richter, Eisemann, and Richter (2000) investigated a predictive model including parental rearing and temperament of personality characteristics among 540 adults.
-Factor analysis confirmed the divergent validity of parental rearing and personality characteristics as different factors.
-Furthermore, their findings demonstrated more correlations between parental rearing with personality characters compared to temperament dimensions.
-Recently, Haselbeck and colleagues (2019) examined the moderating role of attachment style on the effects of prenatal maternal stress on child temperament.
-The results showed that secure attachment style served as a protective factor and attenuated the effects of prenatal maternal stress on difficult temperament development.
+Empirical studies have demonstrated the link between temperament and attachment to personality traits.
+However, very few studies have tested both the biological and environmental precursors of the FFM personality traits in one model.
+Among the few attempts was Hagekull and Bohlin’s (2003) study, in which they conducted a longitudinal study examining the role of attachment and temperament in infancy as predictors of mothers’ and teachers’ personality ratings in childhood.
+They found that temperament and attachment both predicted individual differences in personality traits, and that the proportion of variance explained by each predictor was relatively similar.
+Additionally, personality studies with adult participants have investigated temperament and attachment as predictors of personality traits.
+For example, Picardi and colleagues (2005) investigated the role of temperament in predicting attachment and the personality traits of the FFM among 222 adults.
+They demonstrated that attachment-related anxiety was correlated both with the personality traits of Extraversion and emotional stability, as well as with the temperament dimensions of harm avoidance, reward dependence, and low novelty seeking.
+Further, Richter, Eisemann, and Richter (2000) investigated a model with parental rearing and temperament as predictors of personality characteristics among 540 adults.
+A factor analysis confirmed the discriminant validity of parental rearing and personality characteristics as different factors.
+In addition, they found that there were more correlations between parental rearing and personality characteristics, as compared to temperament dimensions.
+Recently, Haselbeck and colleagues (2019) examined the moderating role of attachment style in the association between prenatal maternal stress and child temperament.
+The results showed that a secure attachment style served as a protective factor and attenuated the effects of prenatal maternal stress on difficult temperament.

-The aim of the present study is to investigate the role of temperament and attachment security in individual differences in personality traits.
-Furthermore, given previous findings suggesting the potential moderating role of attachment on the association between temperament and personality traits, the present study will examine the moderation effect through interactive model.
+The aim of the present study was to investigate the role of temperament and attachment security in predicting individual differences in personality traits.
+Furthermore, given previous findings suggesting the potential moderating role of attachment in the association between temperament and personality traits, the present study additionally examined the moderating effect of attachment.

 Method

-Materials and Methods

 Participants

-In the current study participated 1871 individuals, 1151 women (61.55ֵֵֵֵֵֵֵֵֵֵֵֵֵֵֵֵֵֵֵֵ%) and 719 men (38.45ֵֵ%) with age ranges from 13 to 82 (Average = 29.32, S.D =9.9777).
-The majority of participants (n = 1233) were undergraduate students in the Max Stern Academic College in Northern part of Israel.
-Other participants were junior and high school students (n = 106) and the rest consisted of populations ages 30 and above (n = 532).
-The average age of women was 28.78 (SD = 10.06) ranging from 13 to 75 years, and the average age of men 30.19 (SD = 9.80) ranging from 13 to 82 years.
+In the current study, there were 1871 participants, of which 1151 were women (61.6ֵֵֵֵֵֵֵֵֵֵֵֵֵֵֵֵֵֵֵֵ%) and 719 were men (38.5ֵֵ%).
+Participants were between 13 to 82 years old (M = 29.32, SD = 9.98).
+The majority of participants (n = 1233) were undergraduate students in the Max Stern Academic College in the northern part of Israel.
+The rest of the participants were junior and high school students (n = 106) as well as individuals aged 30 and above (n = 532).
+The average age of the women was 28.78 (SD = 10.06; range: 13-75) and the average age of the men was 30.19 (SD = 9.80; range: 13-82).

 Instruments